HenryCaprinchosa/Enterprise-Edge-Security-pfSense/README.md

 </br>*> Automatic IP block applied by Suricata IPS in response to the scan.*

 ## 💡 What I Learned
-* **Virtualization Nuances with IDS/IPS:** I discovered that hardware checksum offloading in hypervisors corrupts packets from Suricata's prespective.
-I learned how to troubleshoot this by disabling Hardware Cheksum Offloading in pfSense to allow proper deep packet inspection.
+* **Virtualization Nuances with IDS/IPS:** I discovered that hardware checksum offloading in hypervisors corrupts packets from Suricata's perspective.
+I learned how to troubleshoot this by disabling Hardware Checksum Offloading in pfSense to allow proper deep packet inspection.
 * **Inline IPS vs Legacy Mode:** I learned that 'virtio' network drivers used in virtualized environments require Suricata to run in Legacy Mode with a custom Pass List rather than Inline Mode to successfully drop malicious packets.
 * **Stateful High Availability:** Gained a deep, practical understanding of how CARP handles VIP elections and why replicating the State Table via a dedicated link is crucial for seamless user experience.
-* **Perimeter Threat Intelligence:** Discovered the computational efficency of using pfBlockerNG.
+* **Perimeter Threat Intelligence:** Discovered the computational efficiency of using pfBlockerNG.
 I learned that dropping known malicious IPs and entire high-risk countries directly at the edge drastically reduces the processing load on the Deep Packet Inspection engine.
 * **Secure Remote Access:** Transitioned from theory to practice regarding Public Key Infrastructure.
 I learned how to properly configure an OpenVPN server utilizing strong cryptography and certificate-based authentication, proving that administrative interfaces should never be directly exposed to the Internet.

 ## 🚀 Future Enhancements & Scalability
 * **Hardware Scalability:** While this project was modeled in a virtual environment, the architecture is fully hardware-agnostic.
-Depending on the enterprise size and network throuhput requirements, this pfSense cluster can be seamlessly scaled by deploying it on dedicated, high-performance Netgate applances or custom bare-metal servers equipped with specialized NICs.
+Depending on the enterprise size and network throughput requirements, this pfSense cluster can be seamlessly scaled by deploying it on dedicated, high-performance Netgate appliances or custom bare-metal servers equipped with specialized NICs.
 * **SIEM Integration:** Deploy a central SIEM solution to aggregate Syslog data and Suricata alerts into a single, actionable dashboard.
 * **Network Automation:** Automate the initial deployment of the pfSense cluster, VLANs and firewall rules using Ansible (Infrastructure as Code).